elba7r/system-v9/erpnext/docs/user/manual/en/stock/item/reorder.md

 You can update Re-order Level and Re-order Qty for an Item in the Auto Re-order section.

 For example, you can set your reorder level of Motherboard at 10.
-When there are only 10 Motherboards remaining in stock, the system will either automatically create a Material Request in your ERPNext account.
+When there are only 10 Motherboards remaining in stock, the system will either automatically create a Material Request in your Revalue ERP account.

 **Re-order quantity** is the quantity to order, so that the sum of ordering cost and holding cost is at its minimum.The re-order quantity is based on the minimum order quantity specified by the supplier and many other factors.